dynamsoft-docs/label-recognition-docs-mobile/programming/android/api-reference/recognized-text-line-element.md

 **Return value**

-Returns an integer value representing the success of the operation.
-Zero indicates success, while any other value indicates failure.
+The results for individual characters within the text line, defined by [`CharacterResult`](character-result.md).

 ### getRowNumber

-Gets the row number of the text line within the image.
+Returns the row number of the text line, starting from 1.

 ```java
 int getRowNumber();